 - Nausea and vomiting

 Regular abuse of Adderall will eventually develop into an addiction.
 If you have an addiction to Adderall, your brain will not be able to function normally without the drug.
 When this happens, you will experience Adderall withdrawal symptoms.
-If this occurs, you need prescription drug abuse help from a professional treatment center.
+If this occurs, then you need prescription drug abuse help from a professional treatment center.

-Adderall Addiction Treatment at Crestview Recovery
+Get Help at Crestview Recovery